 The pre production process starts after there’s a script.
 It’s when you set up your company to actually produce the film.
 We’ll go into more detail on this soon.

 Download high-resolution chart here.

 If you’re the only person on the project, you’re probably the film’s producer.
-Your next step is to bring a line producer aboard to prepare the film’s first real budget and production schedule.
+Your next step in the pre production process is to bring a line producer aboard to prepare the film’s first real budget and production schedule.
 If you’re in need of a clean template for creating of preliminary budget, read our companion article Managing Your Film Budget Cashflow & PO Log.

 On smaller productions, where the workload is lighter, you might choose to hire a combination Line Producer/Production Manager at this point.
 If you already have a director on the project, that’s great!
 It’ll only help the line producer create a more accurate preliminary production budget and production schedule.
 Once this is done, you’ll know what you can afford, and will be free to move forward with additional hiring.

 Create a preliminary production schedule

 Once you lock your shooting script, and format correctly for scheduling software, it’s time to set the schedule.
 Since a shooting schedule is the bedrock of production planning, carefully assess how many scenes you can shoot per day.
 Since one page is equal to one minute of screen time, most productions try to shoot five pages day.